catalyst/moodle-auth_saml2/README.md

 -----------------

 * 100% configured in the Moodle GUI (no installation of a whole separate app)
-* Minimal configuration needed, in most cases 2 urls (no XML wrangling)
+* Minimal configuration needed, in most cases just copy the IdP metadata in and then give the SP metadata to your IdP admin and that's it.
 * Fast! - 3 redirects instead of 7
 * Supports back channel Single Logout which most big organisations require (unlike OneLogin)